A lump or mass in the neck can be from

-many causes.
-Most commonly it is from an infection, such as chronic tonsillitis
+In adults, neck masses are commonly caused by an infection, such as chronic tonsillitis

 or an infected tooth.
-Other causes include congenital cysts (sacks or
+Other causes include congenital cysts (sacs of

 fluid) and cancers.
 An exact diagnosis may be difficult without a

-are worrisome when they persist, are multiple, are hard or fixed.
+are worrisome when they persist, are multiple, or are hard and fixed.
 Because

-taking a large sample of tissue from the neck is difficult, your doctor may
+taking a large sample of tissue from the neck requires surgery, your doctor may

 decide to do a "needle biopsy".
 A needle biopsy is performed by